 - Evidence that the individual is an important and participating member of the organization(s) served;

-- A sustained commitment and service to one or more organizations over an extended period of time;
+- A sustained commitment and service to at least one organization over an extended period of time;

 Requirements for Consideration

 Nominators must submit the following in order for a nominee to be given full consideration**: